zebedeeLewis/pd-be-store/README.md

-# Elm TypeScript Starter
+# Pan Demos Belize
-Create Elm apps with type-safe port communication.
+E-commerce frontend built with Elm.

 ## Setup
 1. Make sure you have [Elm installed](https://guide.elm-lang.org/install.html) on your system.